 Punch baits can be thickened with a little effort

 Ever wish you had a little more fiber in your punch bait?
-This is often a problem you’re your bait gets hot in summer fishing.
+This is often a problem when your bait gets hot in summer fishing.
 The first thing to do is cool down your bait.
 That will help make the bait more usable.
 When the bait gets hot, the cheese base (and any fish ingredients) will tend to get more oily and will seem like you need more fiber in your bait.
 Here’s a hint that can beef up the fiber in your punch bait.

 Grab a pack of cotton balls and pull several apart.
 Then get a container that’s larger than the one you have your bait in.
 You want that larger container so you have plenty of room to mix your bait.
 (We’ve even heard of people that save all their dryer lint and use it.
 That’s the ultimate in recycling.)